Dogg3D/Dogg3D/README.md

 - 👋 Hi, I’m @Dogg3D
 - 👀 I’m interested in ...
-Video Game Development
+Computer Science, Software Engineering, Programming
 - 🌱 I’m currently learning ...
-C#, Godot
+Python

 <!---
 Dogg3D/Dogg3D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.